Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Related Work

 \subsection{Hand-crafted Deepfake Detectors}

-Many works attempt to improve the generalization capability of deepfake detectors by modeling specific hand-crafted artifacts among different face manipulation methods.
-Li \emph{et al.} \cite{li2018ictu} believe that some physical characteristics of a real person cannot be manipulated in fake videos.
-They design an eye blinking detector to identify the authenticity of the video through the frequency of eye blinking.
-Since 3D data cannot be reversely generated from the fake image, Yang \emph{et al.} \cite{yang2019exposing} do the face forgery detection task from the perspective of non-3D projection generation samples.
-Sun \emph{et al.} \cite{improving} and Li \emph{et al.} \cite{face-x-ray} focus on precise geometric features (face landmark) and blending artifacts respectively when detecting forged images.
-Liu \emph{et al.} \cite{spatial} equip the model with frequency domain information since the frequency domain is very sensitive to upsampling operations (which are often used in deepfake detection models), and use a shallow network to extract rich local texture information, enhancing the model’s generalization and robustness.
+Many works attempted to improve the generalization capability of deepfake detectors by modeling specific hand-crafted artifacts among different face manipulation methods.
+Li \emph{et al.} \cite{li2018ictu} believed that some physical characteristics of a real person cannot be manipulated in fake videos.
+They designed an eye blinking detector to identify the authenticity of the video through the frequency of eye blinking.
+Since 3D data can not be reversely generated from the fake image, Yang \emph{et al.} \cite{yang2019exposing} did the face forgery detection task from the perspective of non-3D projection generation samples.
+Sun \emph{et al.} \cite{improving} and Li \emph{et al.} \cite{face-x-ray} focused on precise geometric features (face landmark) and blending artifacts respectively when detecting forged images.
+Liu \emph{et al.} \cite{spatial} equipped the model with frequency domain information since the frequency domain is very sensitive to upsampling operations (which are often used in deepfake detection models), and used a shallow network to extract rich local texture information, enhancing the model’s generalization and robustness.

-In summary, hand-crafted deepfake detectors guide the model to capture specific artifact features and indicate manipulated images/videos by responding to these features.
-However, these methods have a common limitation: when fake images do not contain specific artifacts that are introduced in the training phase, the model fails to work well.
+In summary, hand-crafted deepfake detectors guided the model to capture specific artifact features and indicated manipulated images/videos by responding to these features.
+However, these methods have a common limitation: when forgeries do not contain specific artifacts that are introduced in the training phase, they often fail to work well.